patriciabarnabe/patriciabarnabe/README.md

   <img alt="Pat-doll" height="150" style="border-radius:50px;" src="https://cdn.discordapp.com/attachments/547218227017547779/893593064529100860/patdoll-gif.gif">
 </div>

-💻 I'm a **Software Developer**, graduated in **Systems Analysis and Development**, and deepening my knowledge in **Computer Science**.
+💻 I'm a **Software Developer**, graduated in **Systems Analysis and Development**, deepening my knowledge in **Computer Science** and in constant search for new challenges and opportunities to enhance both my technical and soft skills.

-🌱 Always fascinated by the technological universe, I seek to participate in projects that, in some way, have a **positive impact on society**
+🌱 Always fascinated by the technological universe, I seek to participate in projects that, in some way, have a positive impact on society.

-👩‍💻 I'm in constant search for new challenges and sources of learning in order to deepen my knowledge and become a **Fullstack Developer**

 <div align="center">
   <a href="https://www.linkedin.com/in/patriciabarnabe/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>